 As we mentioned, DealDash is a low-frill auction meaning that there aren’t many gimmicks.
-The only special auction type thei really offer are the ‘No Jumper’ auctions which help limit competition.
+The only special auction type they really offer are the ‘No Jumper’ auctions which help limit competition.
 With a No Jumper auction, bidding is closed to new bidders once the auction reaches a certain price.
-This prevent spoilers from entering auctions that have been running a long time.
+This prevents spoilers from entering auctions that have been running a long time.

 Common DealDash Auction Products

 - TV Auctions (LED, LCD, Plasma, 3DHD, etc.)